 Before your baby is admitted to the hospital for surgery, you will need to take care of a number of details, like arranging for accommodations and meals, setting up care for your other children, and organizing your baby's care during the hospital stay and afterwards.
-Be sure to find out whether the hospital provides diapers, formula, bottles/ cups, and other items so that you will know what to bring from home.
+Be sure to find out whether the hospital provides diapers, formula, bottles/cups, and other items so that you will know what to bring from home.
 Also, many babies feel comforted to have their security blanket or favorite soft toy.
 As mentioned above, your team will instruct you on any special feeding techniques and dietary restrictions required after surgery.
 Be sure to ask for information about your baby's surgery a few weeks to months prior to the procedure so you will have time to prepare.

-As your child grows and matures, he or she may need usually do not damage the eardrum.
-This operation is additional surgery on the lip, nose, gums, and/or often performed when a child is under anesthesia for lip palate.
-For more information on these procedures, look and/or palate surgery. at ACPA publications on the toddler, school-aged child and teenager.
-PE tubes allow air to enter the middle ear and prevent fluid
+As your child grows and matures, he or she may need additional surgery on the lip, nose, gums, and/or palate.
+For more information on these procedures, look at ACPA publications on the toddler, school-aged child and teenager.